AdityaaRavi/AdityaaRavi/README.md

 I graduated **with honors** from the **University of California, Davis** 🐮 in Spring 2024, earning a degree in **Computer Science and Engineering**.

 Along the way, I was honored with:
-- 🏅 The [**Outstanding Senior Award**](https://cs.ucdavis.edu/news/outstanding-senior-spotlight-adityaa-ravi) — given to one graduating senior per major in the UCD College of Engineering, recognizing leadership and impact in student organizations.
+- 🏅 The [**Outstanding Senior Award**](https://cs.ucdavis.edu/news/outstanding-senior-spotlight-adityaa-ravi) — given to one graduating senior per major in the UCD College of Engineering, recognizing impact through leadership of student organizations.
 - 📘 The **Outstanding Performance Award** from the UC Davis CS Department, for academic excellence.

 ---

 ## 💼 Experience